datafolklabs/cement/doc/source/dev/plugin_support.rst

 Important Note on Naming Conventions
 ------------------------------------

-In generally, single word namespace and plugin names are preferred.
+In general, single word namespace and plugin names are preferred.
 That said sometimes separating the words is necessary.
-Meaning, "yourplugin" versus "your-plugin" or "your_plugin".
-It is important to note the following:

-    * Cement namespace names can not include underscores '_'
-    * Python modules/files can not include dashes '-'

-This seems confusing, but it is necessary based on some of the internals of Cement.
-Therefore, should you need to separate the name of your namespaces or plugins do the following:

-    * Python modules/files are named with an underscore: 'your_plugin.py'
-    * Cement namespaces use dashes: 'your-plugin', including config files, and config blocks such as '[your-plugin]'.
+Meaning, "yourplugin" versus "your_plugin".
+In this case, only underscores '_' are allowed, not dashes.

 External Plugins